bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.footer.posY =` :ref:`t3tsref:data-type-integer`

 Defines the footer position relative to the top of the page.
 You can use negative numbers to place the footer relative to the bottom of the page.

+.. _avoidPageBreakInside.breakIfImpossibleToAvoid:

+avoidPageBreakInside.breakIfImpossibleToAvoid
+"""""""""""""""""""""""""""""""""""""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.avoidPageBreakInside.breakIfImpossibleToAvoid =` :ref:`t3tsref:data-type-boolean`

+If set to true this ViewHelper inserts a page break even if the content does not fit on one page, meaning a page break is unavoidable.

 .. _generalText.trim: